-In FY 2021, Pacific Smiles delivered nearly 1 million patient appointments with a patient net promoter score of greater than 80.
-We opened fifteen new Pacific Smiles dental centres.
-In New South Wales we opened new centres in Glendale, Wollongong, Stockland Greenhills, Lane Cove, Raymond Terrace, Bondi Junction, Ballina, Lismore, Bass Hill, Hurstville, and Ashfield.
-We also opened new centres in Victoria Point, Cleveland and Newstead in Queensland, as well as one new centre in Victoria at Taylors Lakes, taking the network total to 109 centres.
+In FY2021, Pacific Smiles delivered nearly one million patient appointments with a patient net promoter score of greater than 80.
+We opened 15 new Pacific Smiles Dental Centres.
+In New South Wales we opened new centres in Glendale, Wollongong, Stockland Greenhills, Lane Cove, Raymond Terrace, Bondi Junction, Ballina, Lismore, Bass Hill, Hurstville and Ashfield.
+We also opened new centres in Victoria Point, Cleveland and Newstead in Queensland, as well as one new centre in Victoria at Taylors Lakes.
+The number of centres that dentists can now choose to practice from, under the PSG banner, is over 110 and growing, as we accelerate across the Australian market.
+This growth was achieved despite restrictions and various lockdowns that occurred in FY2021, and the business also delivered a same centre growth of 26%, the 2-year average 10.8%.
+I am so proud of the people who delivered these results and our contribution to improving the oral health of all Australians at this time.